Q. What proteins and nucleic acids can be produced in Clean Genome® E. coli?

 A. They are ΔmcrA, ΔmcrB, ΔmcrC, and Δmrr.

 Q. How do I purchase Clean Genome® E. coli strains?

-A. Clean Genom® E. coli strains are available for a fee for licensing, but they are not available for purchase.
+A. Clean Genome® E. coli strains are available for a fee for licensing, but they are not available for purchase.

 Q. What if I just want to use Clean Genome® E. coli for academic research?

 A. Congratulations, you made an excellent choice.
-Prior to shipping, we will need to receive a Materials Transfer Agreement signed by an individual from your institution who is authorized to enter into such agreements.
+Prior to shipping, we will need to receive a Limited Use License Agreement signed by an individual from your institution who is authorized to enter into such agreements.

 Q. What if I want to use Clean Genome® E. coli for commercial purposes?